Healthcare: Neurology

 Part 1

-The lead or electrode is surgically inserted into the desired target and tested to verify optimal placement.
+The lead or electrode is surgically inserted into the desired target and can be tested in awake patients to verify optimal placement.
 The lead is ultimately connected to an extension wire that passes from the scalp area under the skin to the chest.

 Part 2